narutojxl/imaging_lidar_place_recognition_noted/README.md

+# Note:
+* (jxl: 20210305):
+* author uses keyframe's intensity image with DBOW3 to get candidate loop closure, then uses ransac pnp(orb or brief  to match feature points of curr keyframe and old keyframe) to valid.
+* the true loop is published on "loop_detector/time", which is their timestamp. slam module(with other loop closure method, e.g. [intensity scan context](https://github.com/narutojxl/iscloam_noted).
+Or without loop closure) can use this loop info to match their point cloud and add the constraint to backend.
+* constraint got from ransac pnp is not used.

 # Robust Place Recognition using an Imaging Lidar

 A place recognition package using high-resolution imaging lidar.
 For best performance, a lidar equipped with more than 64 uniformly distributed channels is strongly recommended, i.e., [Ouster OS1-128 lidar](https://ouster.com/products/os1-lidar-sensor/).